apache/datasketches-memory/docs/maven.md

 `datasketches-memory` makes use of some features of the Java platform, namely `Unsafe`, which have evolved in Java versions 9 and above.
-Therefore, a multi-module project allows us to add support for later versions of Java by using indepent Maven modules to target platform-specific APIs.
+Therefore, a multi-module project allows us to add support for later versions of Java by using independent Maven modules to target platform-specific APIs.
 For example, to deallocate references a `sun.misc.Cleaner` may be used in Java8, but the `jdk.internal.ref.Cleaner` is used in Java 9.

 This project has been divided into the following submodules: